spyder-ide/spyder-docs/doc/overview.rst

   * Any number of individual consoles, each executed in a separate, isolated processes
   * Each console uses the full IPython kernel as a back-end with a light GUI front-end
   * Supports all of the powerful IPython magic commands and functionality
-  * Automatic code completion and calltips, and automatic link to doc:`help`
+  * Automatic code completion and calltips, and automatic link to :doc:`help`
   * Range of code run options and interactivity
   * :doc:`debugging` integration with enhanced ``ipdb`` debugger and the :doc:`editor`
   * Inline display of Matplotlib graphics (optional)